facebook/prophet/docs/_docs/installation.md

 ```
 # bash
-# Install pystan with pip before using pip to install fbprophet
-$ pip install pystan
-$
 $ pip install fbprophet
 ```

 The major dependency that Prophet has is `pystan`.
 PyStan has its own [installation instructions](http://pystan.readthedocs.io/en/latest/installation_beginner.html).
-Install pystan with pip before using pip to install fbprophet.

 After installation, you can [get started!](quick_start.html#python-api)